craigsapp/ratioscore/doc/pitch/index.md

 vim: ts=8:ft=html
 ---

-Notes are created in a Ratioscore by adding fractions in `**ratio` spines (columns) to a <a href="/timeline">timeline</a>.
+Notes are created in a Ratioscore by adding integers, fractions, basic mathematic expressions, midi key numbers, cents, or frequencies in `**ratio` spines (columns) to a <a href="/timeline">timeline</a>.
 The fractions are used to calculate the pitch of the note by multiplying the frequency of the reference pitch.
 For example of the reference pitch is A4 (=440Hz), then the fraction `3/2` will generate the frequency 660 Hz.

 <h2> Reference pitch </h2>